seccanj/zigzagpuzzle/README.md

 # Zig-Zag puzzle

-Simple zig-zag puzzle generato to play at home, based on the italian dictionary.
+Simple zig-zag puzzle generator to play at home, based on the italian dictionary.

 Run the ZigZagPuzzle class to generate a random puzzle.